Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-As of October 2018, the SBA started charging a guarantee fee of 0.5% of the amount funded by the CDC for all 504 loans.
+The SBA started charging a guarantee fee of 0.5% of the amount funded by the CDC for all 504 loans in 2018.
 They also come with several other fees, some of which work a lot like a guarantee fee.

 Can I get an SBA loan with no guarantee fee?

 Yes, you can depending on your business and loan type.
 You won’t have to pay a guarantee fee if you take out:

 - Non-7(a) microloans

 Compare SBA loan providers

 SBA guarantee fees might be the most well known, but they’re not the only ones you need to worry about.
 Here’s a rundown of some of the fees you can expect with both the SBA 7(a) and 504 loan programs.

 A fee for helping borrowers put their application together, including filling out forms, making a business plan and consultations.